 Moving Toward Automation

 Automation holds great promise for the future of railroad safety and efficiency.
-Today, automation of inspection technology and Positive Train Control (PTC) has started to deliver on its great promise to reduce the impact of human error and go beyond human limitations to make railroad operations safer and more efficient.
-Recently, an advanced algorithm analyzed the track alignment — known as track geometry — of more than 1,500 curves in track in just a few hours, whereas it would have taken a team of four people 10 months to manually complete the same task.
+Today, automation of inspection technology and Positive Train Control (PTC) — which is in operation on 100% of required PTC route miles — has started to deliver on its great promise to reduce the impact of human error and go beyond human limitations to make railroad operations safer and more efficient.
+For example, an advanced algorithm analyzed the track alignment — known as track geometry — of more than 1,500 curves in track in just a few hours, whereas it would have taken a team of four people 10 months to manually complete the same task.

-Today, all Class I railroads use some sort of automated technology for inspections to supplement the manual inspections required by federal regulation.
-With increased use enabled by next generation technology and modifications to federal regulation, railroads will be able to conduct safety inspections more frequently, detect more flaws more reliably and respond more quickly while keeping workers out of harm’s way.
+All Class I railroads use some sort of automated technology for inspections to supplement the manual inspections required by federal regulation.
+With increased use enabled by next-generation technology and modifications to federal regulation, railroads will be able to conduct safety inspections more frequently, detect more flaws more reliably and respond more quickly while keeping workers out of harm’s way.

 Automation of train operations also has the potential to enhance both network efficiency and safety, enabling the transport of more goods by rail — reducing the demand on highway capacity and providing fuel efficiency and air emissions benefits — while further reducing accidents related to human factors.
 PTC — technology designed to prevent rail accidents related to human error — is central to advances in automated train operations.